+[ Switch to the main.py tab ]

 Now that you know how to generate Boolean values from data, it is time to make some decisions based on them.
 This can be done with an if statement.
 The most basic if statement begins with the keyword if, followed by a Boolean calculation and a colon :.
 The next line begins with an indent (this is important!), followed by any lines that you want to be executed if the Boolean calculation returns True.
 Optionally, one or more secondary elif (else if) statements can be added to the primary one, and they will only run if all of the previous statements return False.
 Also optionally, the keyword else, with no Boolean value or calculation, can be used.
 If all of the previous if and elif statements return False, the lines in the else statement will be executed.